PaulMosincat/Hard-Drive-Barcode-Scanner/README.md

 Using a webcam or Raspberry Pi camera, the system captures images of hard drive labels, detects and decodes barcodes, extracts nearby text using OCR, and stores the results in a SQLite database.
 When barcode scans are unsuccessful or information is ambiguous, the user can manually correct or enter data to ensure accuracy.
 This hybrid approach balances automation with human oversight, making the system practical for real-world inventory management.

 ## Technologies Used
-Python
+- Python
-OpenCV
+- OpenCV
-Tesseract OCR
+- Tesseract OCR
-SQLite
+- SQLite
-Pyzbar
+- Pyzbar
-ZXing-C++
+- ZXing-C++
-Raspberry Pi Camera
+- Raspberry Pi Camera
-Git & GitHub

 ## How It Works
-Capture an image using a webcam or Raspberry Pi camera.
+1. Capture an image using a webcam or Raspberry Pi camera.
-Detect and decode available barcodes.
+2. Detect and decode available barcodes.
-Extract nearby text using OCR.
+3. Extract nearby text using OCR.
-Classify scanned information such as serial numbers, part numbers, firmware, WWN, and model numbers.
+4. Classify scanned information such as serial numbers, part numbers, firmware, WWN, and model numbers.
-Allow the user to verify, correct, or manually enter information when needed.
+5. Allow the user to verify, correct, or manually enter information when needed.
-Store validated records in a SQLite inventory database.
+6. Store validated records in a SQLite inventory database.
-Search and manage stored inventory records through the application interface.
+7. Search and manage stored inventory records through the application interface.

 ## Key Features
-Barcode scanning and decoding
+- Barcode scanning and decoding
-OCR text extraction
+- OCR text extraction
-SQLite inventory database
+- SQLite inventory database
-Duplicate detection and validation
+- Duplicate detection and validation
-Support for multiple enterprise hard drive profiles Manual correction and data entry tools
+- Support for multiple enterprise hard drive profiles
+- Manual correction and data entry tools
-Raspberry Pi deployment support
+- Raspberry Pi deployment support
-Searchable inventory records
+- Searchable inventory records

 ## What I Learned